digideskio/fhir-demo/README.md

 ## TODO
 ### Demo structure
 #### Guide
-* What is it 'FHIRbase'?
+* What is 'FHIRBase'?
-* Structure of FHIRbase
+* Structure of FHIRBase
 * Detailed structure of Patient resource
-* Lets add Patient
+* Let's add Patient
-* Lets view added Patient
+* Let's view the added Patient
-* Lets edit and view Patient
+* Let's edit and view Patient
-* Lets delete and view Patient
+* Let's delete and view Patient
 * Go to the full demo

 #### Full Demo